Taking the Disability Accommodations for LSAT

 The above list is not a complete list.
 If there is anything you need apart from what has already been mentioned, you can apply for it, but again, keeping in mind that the LSAC does not guarantee that it will be approved.

-In order to request LSAT accommodations, first you need to log on to LSAC.org and read the information given regarding the LSAT itself and about LSAT accommodations.
+In order to request special accommodation, you need to log on to LSAC.org and read the information given regarding the same.

-Fill out the required forms for the LSAT accommodations and submit them along with the required documents.
+Fill out the forms at first and submit them along with the required documents.
 You can complete the forms online and then print them out.

 Wait for the communication regarding your request.
-When you receive it, if you disagree with the decision of the LSAC, ask them to reconsider.
+When you receive it, and disagree with the decision of the LSAC, ask them to reconsider.
 Point out the reasons due to which you disagree and attach supporting documents.
-If you want to change the date or the center of the LSAT, you can ask for that as well.
+If you want to change the date or the center of the test, you can ask for that as well.
 As far as possible, the LSAC will try to accommodate you.
-If your request for LSAT accommodations is refused, or you are unable to complete the required formalities before the deadline, you will be registered as a regular test taker.
+If your request is refused, or you are unable to complete the required formalities before the deadline, you will be registered as a regular test taker.

 Additional Points to Consider: